Dr Nick Preston

 Profile

+I have worked across the University of Leeds and Bradford Institute for Health Research in a number of roles as a postdoctoral researcher and as a Project Manager.
 I completed my PhD, funded through an NIHR Fellowship, in 2014.
 This involved the development of a new measure of upper limb activity limitation for children with cerebral palsy (the Children’s Arm Rehabilitation Measure) and the conduct of a pilot randomised controlled trial to investigate the benefits of home-based assistive computer gaming technology on upper limb arm activity limitation of children with cerebral palsy.

 The ChARM front cover